 Music can help shape a personality.

 Depending on the genre of music that an individual listens to, one is likely to form a personality that tends to match what they choose to listen to.
-For example, if you take a listener who is avid to jammin’ to jazz, this person would be one who is very creative, easy going, adventurous and outgoing, and will also inhabit high self-esteem
+For example, if you take a listener who is avid to jammin’ to jazz, this person would be one who is very creative, easy going, adventurous and outgoing, and will also inhabit high self-esteem.

 As you can see, the impact of music is very strong and very powerful and goes deeper than just having a moral, cultural and emotional effect on an individual.
 Outside of all of the scientific impacts it has on a person, music has always been a form of art that was created to provide a sense of escapism.
-Whether we are the listener or the performer, one thing is for sure, music can be a powerful healer to some, it can spark a sense of creativity to others, or simply just ease the mind to another.
+Whether we are the listener or the performer, one thing is for sure, music can be a powerful healer to some, can spark a sense of creativity and become a catharsis to others, or simply just ease the mind to another.
 Music is a powerful and universal influence that continues to shape the world in many ways, without it, there would be a huge void.